At a Glance

 ✨Understand the Role

 Make sure you thoroughly understand the responsibilities of an 18+ Leaving Care Personal Advisor.
-Familiarise yourself with the legislative requirements and the specific needs of care leavers aged 18-25.
-This will help you demonstrate your knowledge and commitment during the interview.
+Familiarise yourself with the statutory social work services and the specific needs of care leavers aged 18-25.
+This will help you articulate how your skills and experiences align with the role during the interview.

 ✨Showcase Your Experience

-Prepare to discuss any relevant experience you have in social work or working with young people.
-Be ready to share specific examples of how you've supported individuals in their transition to independence, as this will highlight your suitability for the role.
+Prepare to discuss any relevant experience you have in social work, particularly with young people or vulnerable groups.
+Be ready to provide examples of how you've successfully supported individuals in their transition to independence, as this is a key aspect of the job.

 ✨Demonstrate Teamwork Skills